rednafi/rednafi.com/content/go/test_state_not_interactions.md

 With the advent of LLMs, the temptation to churn out a flood of unit tests for a false veneer of productivity and protection is stronger than ever.

-My colleague Matthias Doepmann recently fired [a shot at AI-generated tests] that don’t validate the behavior of the subject under test (SUT) but instead create needless ceremony around internal implementations.
+My colleague Matthias Doepmann recently fired [a shot at AI-generated tests] that don't validate the behavior of the subject under test (SUT) but instead create needless ceremony around internal implementations.
 At best, these tests give a shallow illusion of confidence in the system's correctness while breaking at the smallest change.
-At worst, they remain green even when the SUT’s behavior changes.
+At worst, they remain green even when the SUT's behavior changes.

 In practice, they add maintenance overhead and drag down code reviews.
 The frustration in that post wasn't about violating some abstract testing philosophy.
 It came from having to